natbox/laserDeburring/readme.md

 # Ray tracing
-`Presetting of deburring/welding in a two dimensional photonic space using the VOF solver by OpenFOAM`
+`Presetting of deburring/welding in a two dimensional optochemical space using the VOF solver by OpenFOAM`